Bayesian Quantum Amplitude Estimation: Introduction

-In this work, we propose an approximate Bayesian algorithm that is capable of handling noise without making restrictive assumptions or incurring prohibitive costs.
+In this work, we propose BAE, an approximate Bayesian algorithm for quantum amplitude estimation that is capable of handling noise without making restrictive assumptions or incurring prohibitive costs.
 Problem tailored heuristics are used to cut down optimization costs while preserving the quantum advantage, bringing the optimization cost per iteration down to constant.

 By employing scalable and highly parallelizable statistical methods and other approximations, we further lower the classical processing costs without affecting the quantum advantage.
 The employed quantum circuits are of the simplest type presented in the literature; they do not require controlled or generalized versions of the Grover operator, nor any other qualitative complication as compared to Grover search.

-Our method offers quantifications of model merit with little extra cost, can incorporate available information such as past experimental data, and is flexible with respect to the cost trade-offs involved.
+Our method offers quantifications of model merit with little extra cost, can incorporate available information (such as past experimental data), and is flexible with respect to the cost trade-offs involved.
 For instance, one may trade in part of the quantum advantage for a lower classical cost, or for increased parallelism in the quantum sub-routine.

-To benchmark BAE, we numerically test its performance along with those of other QAE algorithms presented in the literature, and propose thorough and cost-effective methods to evaluate and analyze their performance.
+To benchmark our algorithm, we numerically test it along with those of other QAE algorithms presented in the literature, and propose thorough, problem-agnostic and cost-effective methods to evaluate and analyze their performance.
+BAE achieves Heisenberg-limited estimation, has the lowest cost offset among all tested algorithms, and is capable of learning in noisy scenarios where other algorithms fail.

-Additionally, inspired by a widely used method in statistics, we propose a variant of BAE where the quantum circuits are guided based on measures of statistical efficiency not directly related to the error or uncertainty.
+Additionally, inspired by a widely used method in statistics, we propose aBAE, a variant of BAE where the quantum circuits are guided based on measures of statistical efficiency not directly related to the error or uncertainty.
 This further highlights the importance of this component, and offers a robust and systematic way to work with challenging models or data.
 We call this variant \textit{annealed} Bayesian amplitude estimation, after the method it is inspired in, annealed likelihood estimation \cite{south2019}.